-TradeLab is an independent, Geneva-based NGO bringing together students, academics, and legal practitioners with the aim of empowering countries and smaller stakeholders to reap the full development benefits of global trade and investment rules.
+TradeLab is based in Geneva and is an Association under Swiss Law.
+TradeLab brings together students, academics, and legal practitioners with the aim of empowering countries and smaller stakeholders to reap the full development benefits of institutions and rules that govern our global economy.
 Through pro bono legal clinics and practica, TradeLab connects students and experienced legal professionals to public officials, especially in developing countries, small and medium-sized enterprises and civil society to build lasting legal capacity.
 Through ‘learning by doing’, we want to train and promote the next generation of trade and investment lawyers.
-By providing information and support on negotiations, compliance, and litigation, TradeLab strives to make WTO, preferential trade and bilateral investment treaties work for everyone.
+By providing information and support on negotiations, compliance, and litigation, TradeLab strives to make global economic regulation work for everyone.

 TradeLab is the brainchild of Professors Joost Pauwelyn and Sergio Puig when they were both teaching at Stanford Law School in 2013.
 While the first clinic started out at the Graduate Institute, Geneva, it is now a global network of legal clinics and practica across many countries.